-You don’t need to purchase a brand-new water heater any time the machine does not well according to your need.
+You don’t need to purchase a brand-new water heater whenever the machine does not work according to your needs.
 Unless you are a billionaire, you can replace its element.

-Now you may wonder how you should change the element when you are incapable of working with machines?
+Now you may wonder how to change the element when you cannot work with machines.
 Can you replace the water heater element without draining possible to do?

 Water Heater Element Testing

 The basic trick to know whether your water heater element is broken is to ‘feel’ any of these symptoms below:

 - It takes very, very long to get hot water – unlike the customary circumstances.